wecountwords/final--project/README.md

 ### Project Proposal vs. Outcome: BEST (what I hope to accomplish in addition to the GOOD and BETTER features )
 1. Add the Daily Word Count in calender format -  not attempted due to time constraints.

-### Project Details
+### Project Details for the Django _wecount_ project
-Django Project: wecount
-Apps:
+Apps in the _wecount_ project:
-1. words: member app for WeCountWords
+1. _words_: public facing member app for WeCountWords
-1. wcconsole: content developer app to support the member app
+1. _wcconsole_: content developer app to support the member app
-1. Django admin console to support user admin (not fully implememted
+1. _Django admin_ console: supports user admin

 ### Other notes:
 1. Full authentication and authorization is not yet fully implemented.
 Registration and login is managed on the member site.
 This is to test member dependent features.